Jackie Reeder

-Jackie J. Reeder (born June 29, 1958) is an American politician in the state of Iowa.
+Jackie J. Reeder (born June 29, 1958) is a politician from the U.S. state of Iowa.
 A Democrat, she represented the 28th district in the Iowa House of Representatives from 2002 to 2003.

 Reeder was born in 1958 in northeastern Iowa, one of ten children.
 She was a real estate agent; she served as a county supervisor and on the school board.
 She was elected in a special election on January 22, 2002, to serve the remainder of Steve Falck's term in the 28th district.
 She served on the appropriations, local government and state government standing committees.